Set Adrift on Memory Bliss: Critical reception

-Impact and legacy
+Influence and legacy

 "Set Adrift on Memory Bliss" was ranked number 19 in NMEs list of "Singles of the Year" in December 1991.
 It was awarded one of BMI's Pop Awards in 1993, honoring the songwriters, composers and music publishers of the song.
 VH1 ranked it number 81 in their "100 Greatest Songs of Hip Hop."
 In 2005, Blender ranked it number 94 in their list of "Greatest Songs Since You Were Born".
 In 2020, Cleveland.com ranked the song number 27 in their list of the best Billboard Hot 100 No. 1 songs of the 1990s, calling it "one of the most unlikely No. 1 hits on this list and maybe the most complex."
 They added, "Somehow it all amounts to four minutes of hip hop, well, bliss."
 In 2025, British music magazine Classic Pop ranked it number two in their list of "Top 20 80s Sampling Hits".

 The song was parodied in the 1993 film Fear of a Black Hat, as performed by Tone Def (Mark Christopher Lawrence)'s post-N.W.H. group New Human Formantics (also a parody of P.M.
 Dawn) as a mostly scatological-themed song, "I'm Just A Human Being."

 After Prince Be was incapacitated by a stroke in 2005, his cousin Gregory Lewis Carr II, under the name Doc G, took over the P.M.
 Dawn trademark and music rights.
 In 2013, Doc G re-recorded "Set Adrift on Memory Bliss" without Prince Be's or DJ Minutemix's input, and for the following decade it was the only available version on all streaming services.
 The re-recording was described by Rolling Stone magazine as "atrocious" and "cold, heartless, and just plain terrible."

 In March 2024, the original recording of "Set Adrift on Memory Bliss" was finally made available on all streaming services.